Phil Venables is VP - Google/Chief Information Security Officer - Google Cloud at Google.

-Phil Venables is the Chief Information Risk Officer at Goldman Sachs.
-He leads the Information Security, Technology Risk, Technology Governance and Business Continuity programs.
-He joined the firm as a vice president in London in 2000 and transferred to New York in 2001.
-Phil was named managing director in 2003 and partner in 2010.
+Prior to Google, Mr. Venables was the Chief Information Risk Officer at Goldman Sachs and led the Information Security, Technology Risk, Technology Governance and Business Continuity programs.
+He joined the firm as a Vice President in London in 2000 and transferred to New York in 2001.
+He was named Managing Director in 2003 and Partner in 2010.

-Phil earned a B.S.
-(Hons) in Computer Science from York University in the United Kingdom and an M.S. in Computation and Cryptography from The Queen’s College at Oxford University.
+Mr. Venables holds a B.S. with honors in Computer Science from York University in the United Kingdom and an M.S. in Computation and Cryptography from The Queen’s College at Oxford University.
 He was awarded the designation of Chartered Engineer in 1995 and Chartered Scientist in 2002 and was elected a Fellow of the British Computer Society in 2005.